If you are filing a claim on behalf of a deceased individual, you need to:

 The specific limitations in the Personal Representative appointment document may affect the actions of the VCF.
 The VCF will inform you if we need additional court documents in order to process the claim.
 If the appointment document contains a limitation prohibiting you from compromising any lawsuit or claim on behalf of the decedent, you must obtain clarified Letters of Administration (or similar document) permitting you to pursue a claim with the VCF on behalf of the decedent.

-New York has a specific statute that addresses claims submitted to the VCF for individuals who died from a 9/11-related cause.
-If the victim died from a 9/11-related cause, and the Personal Representative appointment is made in New York, then limitations on the authority of the Personal Representative to take actions will not prevent the VCF from processing the claim.
-If the victim did not die from a 9/11-related cause, then the limitations will affect the ability of the VCF to process the claim.
-In any case, if the Personal Representative appointment document indicates that the Personal Representative may not collect any funds, or limits the amount of money that the Personal Representative may collect, the VCF will not pay any amount that exceeds that limit.
+New York has a specific statute that addresses claims submitted to the VCF for individuals on behalf of deceased individuals.
+Personal Representative appointments made in New York, which limit the authority of the Personal Representative to file and settle cause(s) of action, will not restrict the filing and processing of a claim with the VCF.
+These limitations, however, will affect the ability of the VCF to pay the claim.
+Additionally, if the Personal Representative appointment document indicates that the Personal Representative may not collect any funds, or limits the amount of money that the Personal Representative may collect, the VCF will not pay any amount that exceeds that limit.
 In such cases, the Personal Representative will have to obtain revised documents that authorize the collection of the remainder of the VCF award.
 Instructions for Letters of Administration with Limitations provides important information about Letters of Administration with limitations.
-The information is also available on the "Resources" tab, under “Forms and Resources” on the VCF website.

-If there is a need to change the individual designated as the Lead Personal Representative, the co-Personal Representatives, including the individual who is designated as the Lead Personal Representative at that time, must submit a notarized statement, signed by all co-Personal Representatives, designating a different individual as the Lead Personal Representative.
+If there is a need to change the individual designated as the Lead Personal Representative, the co-Personal Representatives, including the individual who is designated as the Lead Personal Representative at that time, must submit a new VCF Lead Personal Representative Designation Form signed by all co-Personal Representatives, designating a different individual as the Lead Personal Representative.

 The Special Master is authorized under the regulations to publish a list of individuals who have filed a claim with the September 11th Victim Compensation Fund on behalf of a deceased individual, as well as the names of the deceased individuals on whose behalf a claim has been filed.
 This includes those who have amended a personal injury claim to notify the VCF that the victim is now deceased.